Darcara/nMerge/README.md

 	                    If specified all assemblies will be compressed.
 	                    This has a slight performance cost, but may drastically reduce filesize.
-Zip-merged assembly will always be > 56k
+Zip-merged assembly will always be > 56k /noziplib           Optional.
+                      Requires: /zip
+                      If specified the Ionic.BZip2.dll will not be merged into the assembly.
+Use this if the library will be available or the assembly will be nMerged again with /zip enabled.

 	/?, /h, /help       Prints this helpful screen